 "Therapy is the act of utilizing relationship in a healing context, which is the most natural place where healing can happen.
 Therapy is the 'stopper' that keeps humanity from rushing out of our culture."

 I received my Masters in Clinical Psychology from Antioch University Los Angeles, where I completed a specialization in Child Studies.
 I interned for a year at the YMCA Counseling Center, seeing adolescents at Le Conte Middle School.
 I then completed a five year internship at the Southern California Counseling Center, where I saw individuals, couples and families, and received training in multiple theories.

 As part of the school program, I spent two years counseling at Fairfax High School, working with students who were either self-referred or mandated.
 I twice co-led a group for young people called The Effects of Domestic Violence on Children.
-I am trained in Couples and Sex Therapy through AACAST (The American Association of Couples and Sex Therapists), as developed by Walter Brakelmanns, MD at UCLA.
+I am trained in couples and sex therapy by Walter Brakelmanns MD at UCLA through AACAST (The American Association of Couples and Sex Therapists), and am certified as a Couples and Sex Therapist.

-I am a member of the professional organizations CAMFT, LA CAMFT, AAMFT, and AACAST.
+I am a member of the professional organizations CAMFT, LA CAMFT and AACAST.

 I began my adult life as a dancer/actor/singer, and this profession brought me to Los Angeles from San Diego at the age of 29.
 I worked extensively in the theater as a performer and in creative roles.
 As I got older, I got the sense that my performing career was anchored not only by a love of performing, but also the "safety" of the stage, compared with the unpredictability of life off of the stage.
 I reached a point where I wanted to "stop pretending".